Charystag/lazyprototypes/README.md

 This will compile the script and move the binary into a folder called .local/bin/ which resides in your home folder.
 If you already have the norminette, it is very likely that this folder already exists and that the path to this folder is already in your path variable.
-If not, or if you see that running the command `header` doesn't print the help message, add the following line to your "run commands" file (probably located at `~/.zshrc` or `~/.bashrc`) : `export PATH="$PATH:$HOME/.local/bin"`
+If not, or if you see that running the command `lazyheader` doesn't print the help message, add the following line to your "run commands" file (probably located at `~/.zshrc` or `~/.bashrc`) : `export PATH="$PATH:$HOME/.local/bin"`

 ## What is it meant to do ?